 Steps before you set up your donation page

-3. Connect a payment processor at Settings > Payment processors > New processor.
+Next, set up payment processing at Settings > Payment processors > New processor.

 Several payment processor settings will affect how donors interact with your donation page.
 First, decide whether the donations are tax-deductible.
 This status will appear on the donation page and on donation receipts.